0xilis/libshortcutsign/README.md

 While Security.framework is open source and (if I remember correctly?) some GNUstep folks may have gotten some functionality on other platforms ex linux, libAppleArchive is fully closed source sadly, and I doubt anyone would go through the pain of reversing it... (it is certianly above my skill level).

 # Signing
+libshortcutsign has a function, `sign_shortcut_with_private_key_and_auth_data`, for signing an unsigned shortcut file. **Notice for usage: the passed in unsignedShortcutPath must point to a directory that contains the unsigned shortcut file, not to the directory itself.
+The directory must only contain the unsigned shortcut as "Shortcut.wflow" and nothing else.
+If you name it something different, shortcuts fails to decrypt it.**

 libshortcutsign allows you to (assuming you have already managed to extract your Apple ID Validation Record certificates; you may want to use [https://github.com/seemoo-lab/airdrop-keychain-extractor](https://github.com/seemoo-lab/airdrop-keychain-extractor) ) contact sign a shortcut.

 Be aware you'll need to construct the auth data yourself; you can try extracting the auth data from another contact signed shortcut (ex using libshortcutsign's own `auth_data_from_shortcut`) to get a better understanding.